scristobal/game-of-wasm/README.md

 ### 🕸️ Upload to the Web

-Nothing to do, Vercel deploys `main` branch automatically to  <https://samuelsh-glife-wasm.vercel.app/>
+Nothing to do, Vercel deploys `main` branch automatically.